DFA Authentication / Apostille: How to Apply

 Document authentication (formerly called "Red Ribbon") and Apostille are processes handled by the DFA to certify that a Philippine document is genuine for use abroad.
-Since May 14, 2019, the Philippines became a member of the Apostille Convention (Hague Convention), so the Apostille certificate replaces the old Red Ribbon authentication for documents going to member countries.
-For non-Hague Convention countries, the traditional authentication (consular legalization) process still applies.
+Since May 14, 2019, the Philippines has been a member of the Apostille Convention (Hague Convention), so the Apostille certificate replaces the old Red Ribbon authentication for documents going to member countries.
+For non-Hague Convention countries, the traditional authentication (consular legalization) process at a foreign embassy still applies on top.

 Overview